nickelchen/block-editor/README.md

 * text: an autoresize textarea
 * photo: you can select image files from local folder, it will be converted to base64 data
 * link: a url text
 * location: a location map, after search keywords, you can select a Poi.
-For now, map provider is [amap][https://lbs.amap.com/api/javascript-api/summary/]
+For now, map provider is [amap](https://lbs.amap.com/api/javascript-api/summary/)

+### Features

+* support multiple block types: text, photo, link, location.
+* drag and drop to re-order blocks.
+* add & del blocks.
+* edit blocks in place.
+* nice icons :-)

 This repo is a demo app, which shows the usage of block-editor component.